nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * The TASK_NAME must be **2 or more characters** long.
 It can begin with any alphabet, number, or special character.
 > * The PRIORITY_LEVEL must be an integer between **1-3**.
 1 is the HIGHEST priority level and 3 is the LOWEST (default) priority level.
 > * **TIMEDATE Format: HH:mm dd/MM/yyyy** (HH:MM is optional).
 The start/end timing parameters (sd/ed respectively) must be in the date >   format specified above.
 Note that "sd/2:15 1/1/2017 is invalid; the correct format is "sd/02:15 01/01/2017".
-> * To add floating tasks, simply do not specify the start and end timing paramters.
+> * To add floating tasks, simply do not specify the START_TIMEDATE and END_TIMEDATE paramters.
-> * To add tasks with deadlines, simply specify the end timing.
+> * To add tasks with deadlines, simply specify the END_TIMEDATE.
 > * To add recurring tasks, see section 2.2.1.
 > * Any of these 3 types of tasks can have 0 or more tags.
+  > * To add a tag, specify it after `t/`.
+If there are multiple tags, you must use a `t` for each one (see example for more details)
+  > * A single tag cannot be deleted or edited if a task has multiple tags
-> * All fields are optional, except for description.
+> * All fields are optional, except for TASK_NAME

 Examples: